 Recovering from an injury can be frustrating as you can’t do a lot of the things you love.
 This often leads to people rushing their recovery and taking lots of unnecessary risks.
 But no matter how tempted you are to do this, don’t.
 You could end up making the problem a lot worse.
 And that will only mean that you spend even longer on the sidelines than you had previously expected.
 This is not what you want.
 In the worse case scenario, you could even cause long-term or permanent damage to your body.

 If your injury occurred as a result of someone else’s negligence or actions, you could think about getting compensation.
-This is classified as a personal injury, and it could be worth contacting a lawyer about your case.
+You may read here if you are one of those New Yorkers who have suffered a slip, trip, or fall injury and learn what makes you entitled to compensation for your medical expenses, lost wages, and pain and suffering.
+However, this is classified as a personal injury, and it could be worth contacting a lawyer about your case.
 Once they have learnt about your case, they will decide whether or not you have a chance of getting compensation.
 Choose a lawyer that has dealt with these kinds of sporting injury cases in the past for the best chances of success.
 The money you get will not help you recover faster, but it might make it a little more comfortable for you!

 Train Before Playing Sport Again